sheltermanager/asm3/doc/manual/wordkeys.rst

 Citation Keys
 -------------

-If you are creating a document from the aincident records, then you must use a qualifier suffix to access these records.
+If you are creating a document from the incident records, then you must use a qualifier suffix to access these records.

-.. note:: The Recent keyword returns citations where the fine is paid where Due returns unpaid.
+.. note:: The Recent keyword returns citations where the fine has been paid, where Due returns unpaid.

 However, if you create a document from the citation tab of a person or incident record, you can select multiple citations